emecoding/Cratos2/TASKS.md

 11: BoxCollider.RenderDebugRect

-12: Load every resource from path
+//12: Load every resource from path
+    - Not maybe loading from path, but resources can be loaded from anywhere now.